HOME | RESOURCES | Fellowships

 NATIONAL ARTS CENTRE (NAC) ORCHESTRA MENTORSHIP PROGRAM

-The NAC Orchestra Mentorship Program is a three-week one-on-one intensive for pre-professional and early-career orchestral musicians.
-Each instrumental participant will be paired with an NAC Orchestra musician for the duration of the program, with whom they will share a desk during sectionals, split orchestra, and tutti sessions under the baton of Alexander Shelley, NAC’s Music Director.
+The NAC Orchestra Mentorship Program is a three-week one-on-one professional development opportunity for emerging and early-career orchestral musicians in Ottawa, Canada's capital city.
+Each instrumental participant will be paired with an NAC Orchestra musician for the duration of the program, with whom they will share a desk during rehearsals and performances of two main-series public concert programs under the baton of the NAC’s Music Director.

-International orchestral instrumentalists and Canadian conductors are invited to apply.
+International orchestral instrumentalists and conductors are invited to apply.

 NEW HAVEN SYMPHONY ORCHESTRA – HARMONY FELLOWSHIP